Para surfing

 Para surfing or adaptive surfing is a form of surfing in which a disabled individual uses a board or waveski to ride on a breaking wave.
 Competitively, the International Surfing Association (ISA) has hosted the World Para Surfing Championships annually since 2015.
-In addition, the Association of Adaptive Surfing Professionals (AASP) was formed in 2022 as the international governing body of professional adaptive surfing, and administers the AASP World Tour including events in Hawaii and California for its inaugural year.
-The Para Surf League (PSL), launched in 2022, organizes amateur and professional contests worldwide.
+In addition, the Association of Adaptive Surfing Professionals (AASP) was formed in 2022 as the international governing body of professional adaptive surfing, and administers the AASP World Tour including events in Hawaii, Australia and California for its inaugural year.

 Adaptive surfers are classified into different competitive divisions based on their respective disabilities, with classification generally certified by medical professionals for professional competitions.
-There are currently nine separate divisions recognized by the ISA, AASP, and PSL.
+There are currently nine separate divisions recognized by the ISA and AASP.

 History

 The first adaptive surfing organization, Life Rolls On, was created in 2001 by Jesse Billauer, an aspiring professional surfer who sustained a spinal cord injury in 1996.
 The organization holds multiple "They Will Surf Again" events each year to help disabled individuals learn adaptive surfing.

 In 2006, Duke's Oceanfest with the help of AccesSurf Hawaii added an adaptive surfing heat as part of its competition.
 Since 2007 the Hawaii ASC has been held annually sustaining the platform of adaptive surfing and raising it to a professional level.

 In 2015, the ISA hosted the first World Para Surfing Championships (originally called the World Adaptive Surfing Championships).
 The inaugural event included 69 competitors from 18 nations.
 Most recently, the 2022 event featured 181 athletes from 28 nations.

 In 2017 the U.S. Open Adaptive Surfing Championships was born as the first professional adaptive surfing championship to offer a cash prize pool purse for all podium winners and was also the first to implement priority judging.
 The U.S. Open ASC was born following the standard set by AccesSurf and the Hawaii ASC as a professional platform.

+In September 2019 and March 2020, para surfers underwent reorganization into more balanced sport categories, which took into account factors like their underlying health conditions, eligible impairments, and specific impairment criteria.
+Additionally, a conceptual framework was established to provide guidance for classification decisions and to lay the groundwork for future research in this field.

 In 2022, the Association of Adaptive Surfing Professionals was formed to be the international governing body of professional adaptive surfing, and to organize a tour of events for adaptive surfing professionals.
 In its inaugural year, the tour hosted 2 events, the Hawaii Adaptive Surfing Championships, and the US Open Adaptive Surfing Championships.
-Surfers were allotted points based on results in each contest, and those with the highest point totals were crowned world tour champions and were able to award over $100,000 dollars to adaptive athletes in its first year.
+Surfers were allotted points based on results in each contest, and those with the highest point totals were crowned world tour champions and were able to award over $100,000 to adaptive athletes in its first year.

 The Para Surf League launched in 2022 to organize Para Surfing competitions around the world.
 The Para Surf League Series will be organizing events in Costa Rica, Spain, Wales, France and more.